SOE Writing Support

 Meet Our Team

-Writing Support Coordinator: Delaney Rood is a Master’s student in the SOE’s Higher Education Administration and Policy program.
+Delaney Rood recently graduated from UCR with her Master’s in Higher Education Administration and Policy.
 Delaney is a first-generation college student whose higher education journey began at College of the Desert (COD) in Palm Desert, California, where she graduated with an A.A. in English with highest honors.
 There, she began her career in student supportive services at the Tutoring and Academic Skills Center as an American Sign Language Tutor, and eventually, as a Writing Tutor.
-She also worked as Personal Writing Tutor to students in the Disabled Students Programs and Services center.
+She also worked as a Personal Writing Tutor to students in the Disabled Students Programs and Services center.
 After transferring to UCR, Delaney continued her work in student support as an Undergraduate Writing Tutor at the Academic Resource Center.

 Delaney graduated Summa Cum Laude from UCR in 2020 with a B.A. in English.
 In her graduate program, Delaney’s research focuses on issues of access and retention for marginalized, underserved, and nontraditional student groups, specifically in the area of developmental education and student supportive services.
 In addition to her years of experience in academia, Delaney also has a decade of experience in management and training coordinating in the food and beverage industry.
 Delaney joined the SOE Team in 2020 as the Writing Support Coordinator for the SOE Undergraduate Writing Support Program.
 Since, with the support of the Higher Education Emergency Relief Fund grant, SOE’s Writing Support Program has flourished and now includes Graduate Writing Mentors and Undergraduate Writing Assistants that support SOE undergraduates through every step of the writing process.
 Outside of work, Delaney is an amateur photographer and enjoys travel, hiking, weightlifting, and exploring Southern California.

 Eric Davidson is a Ph.D. student in the SOE's Higher Education Administration & Policy Program.
 After finishing high school in his hometown of San Diego, California, he spent nine years living in Tucson, Arizona where he earned his B.A. in political science and M.A. in higher education from the University of Arizona.
-Eric brings years of mentoring experience to the Writing Support Program from his time spent as a teaching assistant, lecturer, and academic coach.
-In his academic life, he writes about higher education policy and economics, most notably on the subject of intercollegiate athletics as a member of UCR's Center for Athletes' Rights and Equity.
+Eric brings years of mentoring experience to the Writing Support Program from his time spent as a teaching assistant (TA), lecturer, and academic coach.
+In his academic life, he is a TA for various SOE courses and writes about higher education policy and economics, most notably on the subject of intercollegiate athletics as a Research Assistant for UCR's Center for Athletes' Rights and Equity.
 In his free time, Eric enjoys many outdoor sports- snowboarding, skateboarding, cycling, rock climbing, and hiking.
 He is also a songwriter and record producer.

 Natalie Gomez is an undergraduate student at UCR studying English and a supplemental instruction leader under the English department at Chaffey Community College.
 Natalie's goal is to take her reading and writing abilities to law school.
 She has a passion for helping others improve their writing skills and build confidence in their writing.
 In the Writing Program, Natalie can’t wait to build a welcoming and comfortable community at UCR through writing.